 I approach my clinical work as a scientist-practitioner.
-This is manifest within my practice in two important ways.
+This is present in two important ways.
 First, my clinical decision-making is informed by current scientific literature.
-I take care in staying abreast to the rapidly growing body of research relevant to child and adolescent neuropsychology.
+I take care in staying up to date with the rapidly growing body of research relevant to child and adolescent neuropsychology.
 Second, I apply a hypothesis-testing approach to assessment to guide the process of isolating patient strengths and weakness and refining a clear diagnostic picture.
 This approach ensures that all possible explanations for a referral complaint are fully considered, and maximizes the validity of resulting clinical impressions.

 My evaluations consider all factors that bear upon neurobehavioral functioning, spanning from individual processes such as genetic expression and maturation, to environmental factors, such as family systems, peer groups, and schools.
 Practically, this frames the questions asked during intake interviews, as well as the background information collected from parents and associated care providers.
 Such a comprehensive lens lends due sensitivity to the broad spectrum of neurobehavioral predictors, providing a natural check on confirmation bias and raising awareness to subtle clinical phenomenon that could otherwise be overlooked.
 Ultimately, this fosters the drafting of evidence-based recommendations that are tailored to meet the unique needs of an individual child.